-As previously reported, LMDC is working with the Port Authority and the designers of the WTC Memorial and the Memorial Center Museum to preserve and provide for reasonable access to portions of the western slurry wall and to the truncated box beam column bases on the WTC Site.
-LMDC, the National September 11 Memorial and Museum at the World Trade Center, Inc. (then named the World Trade Center Memorial Foundation) (the Foundation) and the Civic Alliance to Rebuild Downtown New York (Civic Alliance), held workshops on September 19 and October 11, 2005 on preliminary programming concepts for the Museum.
+As previously reported, LMDC is working with the Port Authority and the designers of the WTC Memorial and the Memorial Museum (sometimes referred to as the Memorial Center) to preserve and provide for reasonable access to portions of the western slurry wall and to the truncated box beam column bases on the WTC Site.
+LMDC, the Foundation (then named the World Trade

+Center Memorial Foundation, Inc.), and the Civic Alliance to Rebuild Downtown New York (Civic Alliance) held workshops on September 19 and October 11, 2005 on preliminary programming concepts for the Museum.
 LMDC also received comments on the design in the Consulting Parties meetings held on January 11, and April 5, 2006.
 Progress on the design was presented to the Consulting Parties in meetings on July 12 and September 29, 2006.
 There was a public comment period following each meeting and on October 13, 2006, a meeting was held to discuss comments received and to receive any additional comments.